MDAFSARALI/currency-convertor/README.md

 # A Currency convertor

-> This is just a react based currency convertor with the help of tailwind css for styling point purpose
+> This is just a react based currency convertor with the help of tailwind css for styling  purpose

 Thanks